Featuring the best attractions in the South East Lake District that are accessible by public transport

 South East Lake District - Attractions

-Behind St Mary’s Church and its spire is Rothay Park which provides some nice open space and play areas next to the River Rothay and Stock Ghyll.
+Behind St Mary’s Church and its magnificent spire is Rothay Park which provides some nice open space and play areas next to the River Rothay and Stock Ghyll.
 A short uphill walk follows Stock Ghyll upstream of the town to Stock Ghyll Force which is an impressive waterfall in a woodland setting on the slopes of Wansfell.

 The main bus stop is on Kelsick Road within the town centre.